AndreaTheLinguist/sanpi/Pat/pat_notes.md

     - I didn't {acknowledge, deny} having the keys, either.

 - what to do with conjoined predicates like this?
   - _**Nothing is more unequivocally useless and irritating** than to listen to someone rattle off his Top 10 anything..._
   - currently only `useless` is recorded as ADJ
   - Is it possible to specify the context such that `irritating` is captured in an additional hit?
   - Or would it be best to record the ADJ as conjoined `useless and irritating`?
   - cases with `no` as determiner on modified noun, e.g `no small thing`, `no big deal`

+- What's going on with `because` here?
+  - *He didn't leave because he was particularly upset*
+  - does this license NPIs?
+  - Is it litotes?
+  - does `because` block negation?